Tamil wedding

 Tamil wedding includes many traditions that differ from community to community.
 Still basic details are the same.
 One of them is the time of year when the wedding is organized.
 According to Tamil calendar weddings are not organized in the months of Aashad (15th July to 15th Aug), Bhadrapad (15th Sep to 15th Oct) and Shunya (15th Dec to 15th Jan).

-The next step includes writing of marriage agreement.
+The next step includes writing of the marriage agreement.
 After that there is a meeting in the groom's house when priests from both sides exchange marriage agreement.
 The agreement is put on a plate.
 On the plate there are also bananas, coconuts and betel leaf.

-The Betel (Piper betle) is a an evergreen and perennial vine.
+The Betel (Piper betle) is an evergreen and perennial vine.
 Its glossy heart-shaped leaves are often chewed by people in the south of Asia.
 The plant is a mild stimulant.

 At the meeting groom's and bride's family exchange presents.
 The bride usually gets a silk sari.
 The groom gets some clothes or money.